 Many New Yorkers wish to switch back to their maiden name after their divorce.
 To do so, there are certain steps you need to follow to complete the process.
 Fortunately, changing your name post-divorce is not complicated, albeit a little emotionally draining.
-Today, we discuss how to change your name back after a New York divorce.
+Today, we discuss how to change your last name after divorce.

 To revert to your maiden name, you will need to first finalize your divorce.
 In your divorce judgement, include a provision that authorizes your name change.
 It is standard for a divorce decree to include a section granting you the right to use your former or maiden name.
 If you need clarification, consult with your lawyer.